Formal Verification of Minimax Algorithms: Verification using Dafny

-Moreover, for every entry $t$ stored in the transposition table we require the existence of a witness, justifying that entry.
-This is formalized as follows:
+Moreover, for each entry $t$ in the transposition table, a witness must exist justifying that entry:

-We put no restrictions on the entries stored into the transposition table.
-At every iteration of the algorithm, we allow the table's contents to change arbitrarily, as long as the entries remain valid.
-This reflects practical implementations, where transposition tables are typically realized using hash tables: insertions may overwrite existing entries due to collisions or replacement strategies.
+We adopt a permissive model of the transposition table.
+At every iteration of the algorithm, we allow the table's contents to change arbitrarily, as long as the entries satisfy~(\ref{eq:is-valid-table-entry}).
+This reflects practical implementations, where transposition tables are typically realized using hash tables: insertions may overwrite existing entries due to collisions and replacement strategies.

+Importantly, this model does not restrict how a witness is obtained.
+Any witness satisfying Conditions 1-3 can be justified compositionally by valid transposition table entries, independently of a specific execution trace.
+Intuitively, the witness may be viewed as being assembled incrementally from shallow (e.g., one-ply) table lookups, but the correctness argument relies only on the existence of such a witness, not on its constructive derivation.

-\subsubsection{Verification of NegamaxTTW}
+\subsection{Verification of \textsc{NegamaxTTW}}

-We formally verified Algorithm~\ref{alg:negamax-ttw} against the correctness criteria in equations (\ref{eq:is-negamax-tt-result}) and (\ref{eq:is-valid-table-entry}).
-Dafny checked that the implementation satisfies its specification in all cases, leaving no unverified code paths.
-This provides a formal guarantee that the algorithm behaves correctly for any valid input.
-The Dafny code for this verification spans approximately 850 lines for this algorithm alone.
-A major part of the effort also involved crafting suitable loop invariants, and managing Dafny’s interaction with the underlying SMT solver, Z3\@.
-Proofs involving quantifiers are especially prone to excessive memory usage and solver timeouts.
-A substantial amount of work went into splitting proofs into smaller lemmas, along with other techniques to reduce solver load and maintain proof stability.
-The Dafny code for the algorithm is included in Appendix~\ref{sec:verification}; the specifications and supporting lemmas, which constitute the bulk of the verification work, are available in a GitHub repository~\cite{github-minimax}.
+We formally verified the Wikipedia variant of transposition-table-based negamax search, \textsc{NegamaxTTW}, using Dafny against the correctness criteria defined in Equations~(\ref{eq:is-negamax-tt-result}) and~(\ref{eq:is-valid-table-entry}).
+The Dafny development for this algorithm comprises approximately 850 lines of code, and verification completes in about 4 seconds on a standard workstation.
+The core algorithm is shown in Listing~\ref{lst:negamax-ttw}.

+The verification effort involved several nontrivial challenges.
+First, correctness had to be expressed in terms of witnesses rather than concrete execution traces, requiring the specification of structural properties of expanded game trees.
+Second, suitable loop invariants were needed to relate intermediate search results, transposition table contents, and partially constructed witnesses.
+Third, the verification required reasoning about the incremental assembly of a witness tree that satisfies the expansion constraints introduced in Section~\ref{sec:definitions}.

+Dafny proved effective for establishing many basic properties largely automatically.
+In particular, the \func{is-expansion} predicate admits a rich collection of lemmas that were relatively straightforward to verify, including reflexivity and transitivity, preservation under subtree inclusion, inclusion of the depth-truncated tree, and preservation of the expansion property when a subtree is replaced by a witness justified by a transposition table lookup.